Full details regarding our admissions requirements are available on the website.

 Please contact the program office if you wish to be reconsidered for a subsequent term.
 You will update any necessary information in your application for that term and we will match your previously submitted test scores and transcripts to that application.
 New test scores or transcripts will need to be sent to us separately.
 Submitted application materials will be kept on file in our program office for no more than two years.

-Graduation credit requirements range between 48 and 57 credits depending on course waivers.
+All students must complete a 52 credits to receive their MBA.
 Most students start by taking two classes, then adjust their course loads accordingly in future semesters.
 To stay active in the program, students must complete at least two credits per calendar year.

 The Part-Time MBA program is designed to be flexible for people with full-time work obligations during the day.
 Generally, classes meet once a week, Monday through Thursday from 5:45-9:05 p.m., Saturday mornings from 8:00-11:20 a.m., and Saturday afternoons from 12:30-3:50 p.m.